jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ## Objects

-Modules are an array of 3D Object JSON objects specified with the key "objects" from the Module/Resources level.
+Objects are an array of 3D Object JSON objects specified with the key "objects" from the Module/Resources level.
 Objects do not have subsections other than "config", "options", and "data".

+NOTE: Lights and user cameras are considered a special case of 'Object' and are specified in the Objects section using special Object Loader hooks functions.

 ### Object Configuration